electricallen/ignition-helm/README.md

 See the [Kubernetes docs on Service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) for more details.

-### Insecure ClusterIP (default)
+### `kubectl port-forward`

-By default, `values.yaml` is configured to create a `ClusterIP` service, and is only reachable from inside the cluster.
-Remote hosts can reach this service using the `kubectl port-forward`:
+By default the gateway is only accessible from inside the cluster.
+Remote hosts can reach this service using the `kubectl port-forward`, for example:

 ```
 kubectl port-forward svc/ignition 8088:8088
 ```

-Then you can access the gateway in browser or through designer at http://localhost:8088.
+The gateway is then available in browser or through designer at http://localhost:8088.

 ### Ingress